preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 + **Icon**: After having selected icon type, then select the icon.
 + **Custom settings**: For Header you can choose to use the global settings (set up in Omnia Admin) or use Custom Settings for this block.

-Settings you can set the following for TEXT:
+Available custom settings for TEXT:

 .. image:: layout-header-custom-new2.png